Birthday win for Intrinsic at West Bay Triathlon

 Fair play lands Intrinsic with Pippingford upgrade

-“I knew I had a lot of time to make up, but went hard from the start hoping to make my way back into the top five.
+“I knew I had to find time so went hard from the start hoping to get back into the top five.
 The run course was superb, and probably played into my hands; it was technical and hilly but with some confidence in running downhill fast I managed to make up positions.
-After a hard chase over the last mile, I crossed the line in 01:59:54.94 taking 5th place overall – one up on last year’s debut – and 2nd senior male behind some seriously quick Vet men in the field.
+After a hard chase over the last mile, I crossed the line in 01:59:54.94 taking 5th place overall.
+This is one up on last year’s debut and 2nd senior male behind some seriously quick ‘Veterans’ in the field.
 No shame there.

-“The race director upgraded my position when the athlete ahead of me admitted that he’d made a mistake on the course and graciously accepted a 3 minute penalty.
+“The race director upgraded my position – the athlete ahead of me admitted to a course mistake and graciously accepted a 3 minute penalty.
 He said he wouldn’t feel right knowing that he’d inadvertently made a mistake which might have gained him time.

 “Fair play to him.
 His demonstration of sportsmanship was indicative of the day – it’s a race against yourself, the course and the elements.”